dipien/releases-hub-gradle-plugin/README.md

 If you need to exclude the Gradle upgrade, use "gradle".
 For example:

     excludes = ["gradle"]

+## Versioning

+This project uses the [Semantic Versioning guidelines](http://semver.org/) for transparency into our release cycle.

 ## Usage

 We suggest to define your dependencies on `/buildSrc/src/main/kotlin/Libs.kt` and `/buildSrc/src/main/kotlin/BuildLibs.kt` classes.
 For example: